hjtrhodes/Acebook-my-version/README.md

 ## Functionality Demo - Opens on Youtube
 [![Video](https://img.youtube.com/vi/t2ITyMQkPe0/0.jpg)](https://www.youtube.com/watch?v=t2ITyMQkPe0&t=106s)

+## Project Description
-This is my cloned version of the project repo to continue development at project completion.
+This is my cloned version of the project repo to continue development at project completion - details of my work after project completion can be found below in 'Functionality Added Since Project Completion'

+This was my second project at Makers.
+We worked in a team of 5 developers using an Agile Process.
+The aim was to create a Facebook clone from a legacy codebase in under 2 weeks, further practice version control using GitHub.
+Additionally, I developed more confidence with React and JSX, particularly using asynchronous operations inside useEffect hooks to trigger re-renders at the correct time.
+As a team we elected to work the full stack, responsible for our feature in both back and front end.

+Project Timeline: 14 days to MVP
+Main Language: Javascript
+Additional Language since project completion: Typescript Tech Stack: React, Express, Node.js, MongoDB
+Testing: Cypress, Jest
+Other Technologies: TailwindCSS, Multer, PostCSS, Vite, Bcrypt

+### Planning: Excalidraw/Figma Wireframes and Componentry

+### Agile Working using Trello

+## Final Acheived MVP Functionality:

+### My responsibilities:

+Project Sprints:
 I was responsible for the likes functionality, display order on the Feed Page and all styling.
 I also contributed via pairing to the comments functionality and images upload functionality.

-We worked in a team of 5 on this project using the MERN stack and testing with Jest and Cypress.
-The aim was to create a Facebook clone from a legacy codebase in under 2 weeks, further practice version control and working in a team with agile methodology.
-Additionally, I developed more confidence with React and JSX, particularly using asynchronous operations inside useEffect hooks to trigger re-renders at the correct time.
-As a team we elected to work the full stack, responsible for our feature in both back and front end.
-Group Members were Ray Brown, Harry Rhodes, Dave O'Donnell, Perran Thomas and Liza Tarasova.
+## Functionality Added Since Project Completion

+## Challenges/Actions we took to overcome

 ## How to setup in local env
 ### Install Node.js

 1. Install Node Version Manager (NVM)